 Dr Jennifer Dhingra is a GP trainee, sexual health advocate, and youth expert.
 She is a UCL alumnus, receiving her MSci in Biological Sciences in 2013 and her MBBS Medicine in 2018.
 Alongside her medical career, she has worked with organisations such as RSE charity Sexpression: UK, BASHH, Brook and the British Fertility Society, and has also contributed to academic journals.
 A passionate public speaker, she has presented at conferences and national events, and was a guest lecturer for the UCL Women’s Health and Reproductive Science Masters programme.
 Through her work, she aims to spread a message of sex and pleasure positivity, and empower people to make informed decisions about their sexual health.
 Follow her on Instagram: drjenniferdhingra

-Dr Lotte Elton is a medical doctor and researcher, and currently works in London as a Clinical Fellow in Sexual Health.
-She has an MSc with Distinction in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine, and an MPhil with Distinction in Health, Medicine and Society from the University of Cambridge.
-Her research interests are in public health, medical ethics, and medical sociology; she has presented at multiple international conferences as well as publishing research in peer-reviewed journals.
-She holds the Diploma of the Royal College of Obstetricians and Gynaecologists, and is working towards the Diploma of the Faculty of Sexual and Reproductive Health.
-In August 2020 she will begin an academic training post in General Practice.
-She is passionate about equitable reproductive and sexual health care that is accessible to all.
+Dr Lotte Elton is a medical doctor, researcher, and trainee academic GP.
+She has an MSc with Distinction in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine and an MPhil with Distinction in Health, Medicine and Society from the University of Cambridge.
+Her research interests are in public health, medical sociology, and the philosophy of medicine; she has presented at multiple international conferences as well as publishing research in peer-reviewed journals.
+She holds the Diploma of the Royal College of Obstetricians and Gynaecologists and the Diploma of the Faculty of Sexual and Reproductive Health.
+She has clinical experience in obstetrics and gynaecology, sexual health, and emergency medicine, and is passionate about equitable reproductive and sexual health care that is accessible to all.

 Dr Sarah Borg is an Australian-trained Public Health Medical Registrar and a writer.
 She completed her Master’s degrees in the UK and has spent time working in both Australia and the UK.
 She is currently working as a Consultant for the World Health Organisation (WHO), contributing to the development of innovative learning solutions that support health workers on the delivery of priority, essential health services for sexual and reproductive health and rights during the COVID‐19 pandemic.
 She was previously working as Senior Advisor – Clinical Evidence at MSI Reproductive Choices and as a Speciality Doctor in Sexual Health in London.
 Sarah is passionate about the use of social media to inform the public on sexual and reproductive health and rights issues – she posts regularly about this topic on her Instagram: @doctorsarahb.